 2017 International Day Gala

-USCID will hold the fourth annual gala on December 5, at the Embassy of France in Washington, D.C. in celebration of the International Day of Persons with Disabilities.
-At our gala, we will honor leaders of the disability rights movement whose impact has been felt on the international stage—American policymakers are recipients of the Dole-Harkin Award, for distinction in public service to the global disability community, and an overseas disability rights advocate is honored for his/her outstanding work in advancing the rights, opportunities, and dignity of persons with disabilities.
+USCID held the fourth annual gala on December 5, at the Embassy of France in Washington, D.C. in celebration of the International Day of Persons with Disabilities.
+At our gala, we honored leaders of the disability rights movement whose impact has been felt on the international stage—American policymakers are recipients of the Dole-Harkin Award, for distinction in public service to the global disability community, and an overseas disability rights advocate is honored for his/her outstanding work in advancing the rights, opportunities, and dignity of persons with disabilities.

-USCID will also recognize and honor corporations demonstrating leadership by instilling the best practices of the Americans with Disabilities Act throughout their companies’ values, operations, and hiring practices.
+USICD also recognized and honored corporations demonstrating leadership by instilling the best practices of the Americans with Disabilities Act throughout their companies’ values, operations, and hiring practices.

 The annual USICD gala brings together disability rights advocates, legislative leaders, new and long-term donors, business and philanthropic leaders, and other friends of the disability rights movement.